 What’s more, the power-sapping electrical features drivers love to use – from the stereo to climate control, navigation to windscreen wipers – are switched off, but were they in use they would increase fuel consumption.

-How to Check the Real MPG of a Car
+Is There Any Way to Check the Real MPG of a Car?

 Happily, because of the efforts of independent companies, it is possible to find out the real-world MPG and emissions of a car.
 And interestingly, some cars do a much better job of matching their makers’ claims than others.